Resumen de Cláusulas y Pronombres Relativos en Inglés

 Resumen

-What are the different ways to use the preposition by?
+What are the different ways to use the preposition "by"?

-The preposition by is surprisingly versatile in English [0:28].
-It serves at least three important functions:
+The preposition by is surprisingly versatile in English.
+It can be used in at least three distinct contexts [0:35]:

 • Transportation: "I go to work by bus."